Amimu10/Softnee-Electronic-Brandshop-Frontend/README.md

 - Enable users to add products to their cart, ensuring that cart information persists between sessions.

 Explore the Softonne Electronic Store for an unparalleled shopping experience, where cutting-edge technology meets seamless functionality.
 Your electronic desires, fulfilled!

+## Uses Tech:

+- **Client-side Technologies:**
+  - React for building dynamic user interfaces.
+  - Tailwind CSS for modern and responsive styling.

+- **Server-side Technologies:**
+  - MongoDB for efficient storage and retrieval of user and product data.
+  - Express and Node.js for building a robust and scalable server.
+  - Firebase for secure user authentication.